christran85-cyber/enterprise-security-operations-lab/docs/phase-04-wazuh-siem.md

 - TLS handshake
 - Server communication

-This provided evidence that the data pipeline could communicate with the indexer.
+This showed that Filebeat could still communicate with the Wazuh Indexer.

 ---